Rodemfr/MicronetToNMEA/README.md

 3.3V        <-- 3.3V
 ```

-LSM303AGR,LSM303DLH or LSM303DLHC can be used.
+LSM303AGR,LSM303DLHC or LSM303DLH can be used.
 MicronetToNMEA will automatically recognize it and select the appropriate driver.

 If you want to use a different connection layout, you have to edit the related definitions at the beginning of `BoardConfig.h` file.
 The [User Manual](https://github.com/Rodemfr/MicronetToNMEA/blob/master/doc/user_manual/user_manual.md) explains every configuration item.

 ## Quick Start & general guidance

-Burn MicronetToNMEA SW into your Teensy 4.0.
+Compile MicronetToNMEA SW and flash it into your Teensy 4.0.
 See [Teensy 4.0 documentation](https://www.pjrc.com/store/teensy40.html) if you are not confortable with this board.

 Power up your Teensy board through USB.
 Use a terminal software like [Tera Term](http://www.teraterm.org/) to reach the menu on the serial console.